Kylea Tink: Business career

 She worked pro bono as a PR consultant for the McGrath Foundation, after being invited to assist the growing organisation following the death of Jane McGrath.
-Eventually she took up the role of CEO of the Foundation.
-Tink was one of the people who helped bring about the Pink Test, a cricketing fundraiser that raises awareness and money for the Foundation, including significant grants from the government.
+In 2008 she took up the role of CEO of the foundation, a role she held from until 2014.
+Tink was one of the people who helped bring about the Pink Test, a cricketing fundraiser that raises awareness and money for the foundation, including significant grants from the government.
 They also managed to gain partnerships beyond cricket, including a partnership with St. George Illawarra Dragons in 2013.
-During her time as CEO the number of Breast Care Nurses in Australia went up from 4 in 2008 to over 61 in 2011, and over 100 when she left the charity in 2014.
+During her time as CEO the number of breast care nurses in Australia went up from four in 2008 to over 61 in 2011, and over 100 by the time she left the charity in 2014.

-Tink has also been the CEO of Camp Quality.
-Under her leadership, the charity saw changes in their structure, including starting a Kids Impacted by a Carers Cancer (KICC) Camps, for children of parents diagnosed with cancer.
+Tink was appointed CEO of Camp Quality in 2016, starting in the role in 2017.
+Under her leadership, the charity saw changes in their structure, including starting a Kids Impacted by a Carers Cancer (KICC) Camp, for children of parents diagnosed with cancer.

-Politics

-In September 2021, Tink announced her candidacy to run for the seat of North Sydney at the 2022 election.
-Tink won the seat in May 2022, beating the incumbent, Trent Zimmerman, 53–47 percent after preferences.